GoAhead-at/orf2Postgres/DOCS/Project-Description.md

     - Reset to Defaults button for resetting configuration

 - **Service Control:**
-  - Install/Uninstall buttons for Windows Service management
+  - Install/Uninstall buttons for Windows Service management (triggers UAC prompt if UI is run as standard user).
+  - Start/Stop buttons for Windows Service (requires UI to be run as administrator to succeed) or local processing.
   - Enable/Disable buttons that control processing:
-    - If service is installed: sends commands to the service
+    - If service is installed: sends commands to the service (Start/Stop).
-    - If no service is installed: runs processing directly in the application window
+    - If no service is installed: runs processing directly in the application window (Start/Stop Processing).

 - **Status Display:**
   - Current service status (Running, Stopped, Error)